Marshon Lattimore**, CB, Ohio State

 Tre'Davious White, CB, LSU

 Height: 5-11.
 Weight: 191.
 Arm: 31.5.
 Hand: 8.75.
 40 Time: 4.47.
 Projected Round (2017): 1-2.
-3/25/17: In 2016, White played well and produced some big plays.
+4/26/17: In 2016, White played well and produced some big plays.
 He recorded 35 tackles with 14 passes broken up and two interceptions on the season.
 White is a good cover corner to run with receivers and prevent separation.
 He also is a dangerous returner for the NFL, so he packs a lot of bang for his buck.
 White, however, does struggle with big receivers.
-Sources have said his range is from the middle of Round 1 to early in Round 2.
+Sources have said his range is from the late in first round to the second round.
 White had a good combine performance, too.

 9/3/16: White totaled 44 tackles with seven passes broken up in 2015.
 He also returned nine punts for a total of 171 yards and one touchdown on 14 attempts.
 White struggled to defend against big receivers like Mississippi State's De'Runnya Wilson and Ole Miss' Laquon Treadwell.
 Each one had success at shielding White away for receptions, including touchdowns.
 He is better at defending speed receivers and route-runners where he can use his quickness and athletic ability to prevent separation.
 White reportedly received a second-round estimation from the NFL Advisory Board before deciding to return for his senior year.